-Every Independence Day we bring out the U.S. citizenship test.
-Could you pass the civics portion?
+Could you pass the civics portion of the U.S. citizenship test?
 Applicants must answer 6 of 10 questions correctly (out of 100 different possible questions).
 Here are some sample questions taken from the U.S. Citizenship and Immigration Services official website:

 1. How many amendments does the Constitution have?

 2. What is the economic system in the United States?

 4. What are two Cabinet-level positions?

 5. Who is the Chief Justice of the United States now?

 6. Who lived in America before the Europeans arrived?